My Hockey Brother From Another Mother.

 What made this lunch so special for Wayne?

-There was no media at all in sight.
+There was going to be no media in sight.

 It was close to noon when Wayne and head coach Larry Robinson arrived.
 I was able to get Wayne to sign a poster and have a couple pictures taken with him.
 He was very cordial and he chatted with every fan who had been invited on that afternoon.
 At about 2 pm, Gretzky and Robinson left to head up to the Gardens for a late afternoon team practice.